 Tips for Tandem Nursing

-- If you do decide to wean your child before you give birth, you can learn more about gradual weaning here.
+- If you decide to wean your child before giving birth, you can learn more about gradual weaning here.

 - Do not assign a breast to one child alone.
 Let them breastfeed equally as much from both breasts; this will prevent lopsidedness.